U53RW4R3/RemoteKeyStrokes/README.md

 - [ ] Implement a persistence function for both windows and linux.

 - [ ] Implement antiforensics function for both windows and linux.

-- [ ] Implement to read shellcode input and run C# implant and powershell runspace

 - [ ] Implement privesc function for both windows and linux